AvinJoseph29/Smart-City-Real-Time-Data-Engineering/README.md

 the libraries needed to transform a dataframe with panda aren’t to much, the problem I found is the bunch of libraries that work behind and ables the main library runs correctly.

-I felt in an endless Flow of errors adding to the Layer all the libraries inside the Python.zip, until I reached the error below and I decided to stop and trying such streaming simulation with lambda in the next Project.

 ![image](https://github.com/user-attachments/assets/7885e004-7f9f-4e5a-b454-27f11e509de9)